shwetapoojaryr/shwetapoojaryr/README.md

 -->
 ## 👋 Hi, I’m a Data Analyst Who Loves Turning Data Into Decisions

 ### Welcome to my GitHub!
-I’m a detail-oriented and analytical professional with experience in AI data curation, analytics, and business intelligence.
+I’m Former Data Curation & Labeling Team Lead, detail-oriented and and aspiring analytical professional with experience in AI data curation, analytics, and business intelligence.
 I enjoy digging into complex datasets, uncovering insights, and transforming them into clear, actionable recommendations that support smart business decisions.

 ### What I Do